Richard Evans Schultes

-Richard Evans Schultes (SHULL-tees; January 12, 1915 – April 10, 2001) was an American biologist.
-He may be considered the father of modern ethnobotany.
+Richard Evans Schultes (SHULL-tees; January 12, 1915 – April 10, 2001) was an American biologist, considered to be the father of modern ethnobotany.
 He is known for his studies of the uses of plants by indigenous peoples, especially the indigenous peoples of the Americas.
 He worked on entheogenic or hallucinogenic plants, particularly in Mexico and the Amazon, involving lifelong collaborations with chemists.
 He had charismatic influence as an educator at Harvard University; several of his students and colleagues went on to write popular books and assume influential positions in museums, botanical gardens, and popular culture.